 Most consultations with a doctor will cost $25 per consultation.
 There are exceptions – such as mental health care for anxiety or depression – in which cases there is a monthly flat fee that covers ongoing consultations and care.
 The monthly flat fee for these mental health telemedicine services start at $95/month.

 Lemonaid does not accept insurance, though as described above the consultation fees of $25 are either comparable or less than standard copays via the traditional in-office doctor’s visit.
-This means you don’t pay more, but you get quality care conveniently online.
+This means you pay less for more convenient and timely care delivered from the comfort of your own home.

 But what about medications?
 This is another interesting aspect of Lemonaid’s services.
 Read on…